Professor Cullen Lecture Notes

 Examining the contents of the top slot of the stack is called "peeking" or "querying the top".

-The Stack can be thought of as an Array with certain constraints place upon access to its elements.
-While any of an Array's nodes can be directly accessed, you can only "see" the TOP node of the Stack.
+The Stack can be thought of as an Array with additional certain constraints placed upon access to its elements.
+While any of an Array's nodes can be directly accessed, by definition you can only "see" the TOP node of the Stack.

-Note: To save some coding effort you can make Stack an extension of Array.
+Note: To save some coding effort you can consider making the Stack an extension of Array.

 Types of Stacks